Tommy Smith (footballer, born 1980): Early and personal life

 Smith was born in Hemel Hempstead, Hertfordshire.
 His father Dave, a chartered surveyor and former Watford youth team player, helped coach with the academy during his son's time there.
 His younger brother Jack, born in 1983, also came through the club's youth system to become a professional player.
-The pair did not play for Watford together competitively; Tommy was substituted in the 67th minute of the club's 4–0 win over Brighton & Hove Albion on 26 April 2003, while Jack would make his first-team debut as an 81st-minute substitute.
+The pair did not play for Watford together competitively, although they would come within 14 minutes of doing so; Tommy was substituted in the 67th minute of the club's 4–0 win over Brighton & Hove Albion on 26 April 2003, while Jack would make his first-team debut as an 81st-minute substitute.
 Jack would not make another appearance that season, while Tommy left for Sunderland in the summer.

 Smith attended Hemel Hempstead school between 1991 and 1997.
 He has been with his wife Nina since leaving school.
-They married in 2005, live in Berkhamstead and have three children.
+They married in 2005, live in Berkhamsted and have three children.
 Outside of football, Smith's interests include golf and films.
 In 2014, he and his brother Jack took over the sales arm of an estate agent and chartered surveyors with its headquarters in Bushey Heath, near Watford.